 We all start out as newbies, and we’ve all made newbie mistakes along the way.
 So lets talk about blogging mistakes made by new bloggers, and how to fix them.
-I hope these blogging tips can give you a head start in your blogging journey.
+I hope these tips can give you a head start on your blogging journey.

 It shows that you have absolutely no interest in what you just read (if you read it at all), and that your only motive is to gain followers and/or comments for your own blog.

 You can’t expect someone to visit your blog or follow you if you’re leaving comments like that.
 When networking with other bloggers it’s important to leave thoughtful and genuine comments.